 Provided there are no substantive comments which warrant further evaluation, the DOA/DFD intends to issue a "Finding of No Significant Impact" (FONSI) following a fifteen-day public comment period in accordance with the regulations for implementing the procedural provisions of the Wisconsin Environmental Policy Act (WEPA) and DHS policy.
 Interested persons may review the Draft EA report at the Madison Public Library - Lakeview, 2845 N Sherman Avenue, Madison, WI 53704.
-Library hours are 10:00 am - 8:00 pm Monday - Friday and 9:00 am - 5:00 pm Saturday.
+Library hours are 10:00 am - 8:00 pm Monday - Friday.
 The Draft EA can also be accessed electronically at the following link: sehinc.com/online/wisdoa-dfd or by emailing a request to dfortney@sehinc.com.
-Written comments on the Draft EA can be submitted via email to dfortney@sehinc.com, or mailed to SEH, Attn: Darren Fortney, 6808 Odana Road, Suite 200, Madison, WI 53719 during the review period from January 24, 2025.
+Written comments on the Draft EA can be submitted via email to dfortney@sehinc.com, or mailed to SEH, Attn: Darren Fortney, 6808 Odana Road, Suite 200, Madison, WI 53719 during the review period from January 9 to January 24, 2025.